MySQL for Executives Part 5: The Hidden Dangers of Neglect

 - False sense of security: Everything seems fine until it isn't

-- Sudden crisis: Problems hit a tipping point
+- Sudden crisis: Problems reach a tipping point

-- Expensive remediation: Fixing problems costs 10-100x prevention
+- Expensive remediation: Fixing problems costs 10-100x what prevention would have cost

 - Business impact: Technical problems become business disasters